-In this post – the first in a series about motivation – Coach Craig Weller shows us how finding your “deep reason” creates the will to keep going when the going gets tough.
+In this post – the first in a series about motivation – Precision Nutrition coach Craig Weller shows us how finding your “deep reason” creates the will to keep going when the going gets tough.

 At age 17 I left home in my small town in South Dakota for a six-year enlistment in the Navy.

 I’d spend those six years either operating as or going through the special operations selection process for a community known as SWCC: the Special Warfare Combatant-craft Crewmen.